ahillss/ShadertoyCustomTextures/README.md

 # Shadertoy Custom Textures

-Allows images from the user's computer or web address link to be temporarily loaded into Shadertoy projects.
-Either drag and drop an image (from your computer or the web) onto one of the texture preview slots to load it.
+Temporarily load images to be into Shadertoy projects.
+To load an image drag and drop it from your computer or the web onto one of the texture preview slots.

-### There are three ways to use this:
+## There are three ways to use this:
 1. run the script below in the javascript console
 2. create a [javascript bookmark](http://andrewhills.github.io/ShadertoyCustomTextures/bookmark.html)
 3. use this Chrome extension

-### Note
+## Note
 * only works for 2D textures
 * many images on the web maybe blocked due to websites blocked due to [cross-origin HTTP requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) not being allowed on the servers.

-### Source
+## Source

 ```javascript